 You will be assigned to clinical placement site(s) through Michener’s Office for Clinical Education.
 This process begins with an information session in the first semester of your program.

 During the first two years of the Chiropody program, you will have opportunities to gain hands-on clinical experience with patients in Michener’s Chiropody Clinic on campus.
 In the third year of the program, you will be placed in several clinical sites, including teaching and community hospitals, community health centres or private clinics located in Ontario.
 During this time, you will work under the close supervision of Chiropodists to integrate didactic knowledge and skills into practice.
 Clinical placements also provide you the opportunity to network with potential employers.

 You clinical placements are based on the required clinical competencies and the range of services at the clinical sites.
 Clinical sites are subject to change therefore, specific geographic regions may not be available at the time of your placement and should be prepared to go to any of the clinical placement sites you are matched with.
 You will be placed at sites that will be matched to meet the competency requirements for you to graduate based on the clinical sites available at the time of your placement.

 In addition, you have to attain clinical clearance by meeting the following mandatory requirements and be maintained prior to the start of your clinical placement:

 - First Aid and CPR Certification for Health Care Providers

 - Updated Vulnerable Persons Check (also required upon admission)

 - Updated TB Test (also required upon admission)

+As the clinical courses commence in your second semester, the above clearance must be obtained in the first semester of the program.
 Michener highly recommends all students be vaccinated with influenza vaccine.
 This vaccine may be mandatory at some clinical sites.
 Students must follow clinical site protocol.